SonkeWohler/researchMethods/README.md

 I used this to create some randomised Datasets and evaluate reading times on some different partitioning schemas.

-simply clone into your eclipse workspace and import from eclipse as maven project (will not work without pom.xml)
+simply clone into your eclipse workspace and import from eclipse as maven project (will not work without pom.xml) Remember to adjust the file paths located in text.Text.java!
+That's where the text files go.

 Java Compiler: 1.8
 requires Apache-Cassandra tested on 3.11.3 (use JDK/JRE 1.8 or lower to start this up first): http://cassandra.apache.org/